-“But the hour is coming, and is now here, when the true worshipers will worship the Father in spirit and truth, for the Father is seeking such people to worship Him.”
-John 4:23
+But the hour cometh, and now is, when the true worshippers shall worship the Father in spirit and in truth: for the Father seeketh such to worship Him. –John 4:23

 I grew up surrounded by the traditional ways of our people.
 In my youth, I heard the old stories handed down by our elders.
 They differed depending on a person’s recollection, but they focused mostly on the creation around us.
 I was told we came from the earth.
 Ceremonials, corn pollen, corn meal, and sacred songs were the center of my spiritual upbringing.
 Our family would pay a medicine man to pray and sing for us.
 As a young man I had so many questions.
 I began to ask, “What are you praying?
 Who are you praying to?”
 I was told that the prayers were sacred, and if shared, would lose their power.
 I wanted to understand these things, but I was told I could not have the answers.

 That was a lifetime ago.
 I am now a great-grandfather.
-I have been married forty-eight years.
+I have been married fifty years.
 I have lived a long and blessed life.
 I have a perspective that comes from many years of living.
 But most importantly, I want you to know how I finally found the answers I was seeking in my youth.
 It has changed my life!
 The answers to our beginnings are all explained in the Bible.

 The earliest of ancient stories is accurately preserved in the Book of Genesis.
 I learned that we all have a Creator.
 He created the first man and woman (Gen. 2:7; 18-23).
 He provided for them all they needed (Gen. 2:8-17).
 Adam and Eve were presented with a false message from the serpent, and they chose to believe the lie of Satan (Gen. 3:1-7).
 They disobeyed God’s one requirement that they not eat the fruit of a specific tree.
 Their disobedience brought grave consequences (Gen. 2:17).
 Each generation since that time has experienced physical and spiritual death.
 Adam and Eve tried to cover their sin through their own efforts (Gen. 3:7).
 Then they blamed others for their own choices rather than admit their own wrong (Gen. 3:12-13).
 This was mankind’s first effort to fix problems apart from God.
 Many religions are attempting this same thing today.
 They are missing the way of true worship.